opsmop/opsmop/docs/source/advanced.rst

 Change Reporting Control
 ========================

-NOTE: pending feature - this feature will be released shortly.
+NOTE: this is a pending feature - this feature will be released shortly.

 A resource will mark itself as containing changes if it performs any actions to the system.
 Sometimes, particularly for shell commands, this is not appropriate.
 The state can